 - ½ teaspoon nutritional yeast– optional

-- Cut tofu into 1inch thick pieces.
+- Prep Tofu: Cut tofu into 1inch thick pieces.
 Place on paper towels, lightly pressing down while blotting dry and then air dry for a few minutes.

 - Make dressing by placing all ingredients into a blender and blend until very smooth and creamy.
 Taste.
 Adjust salt, garlic and lemon, making sure you can taste all three, adding more if necessary.
 It may taste strong but it will mellow out when tossed with the greens.
 You want it to have a “bite”.

-- Lightly sprinkle with salt, then generously dust with Cajun Seasoning.
+- Continue with tofu: Lightly sprinkle with salt, then generously dust with Cajun Seasoning.

 Keywords: vegan caesar dressing, vegan caesar salad